 1994 the group expanded its portfolio to include Hotel properties in Australia and New Zealand.
 As part of the hotel portfolio purchase, the company entered into management contracts with the ACCOR group.
 The French group operator managed the properties and later purchased the properties from the group when ACCOR went public in 1997.

-1995, an investment was made in a Hotel Property in Singapore called the “Melia at Scotts”.
-With the experience gained from investments in Australia and New Zealand, the management guided right mix of improvements in the property and sold it in 1997.
+1995, an investment was made in a Hotel Property in Singapore called the “Melia at Scotts” for $96 million.
+With the experience gained from investments in Australia and New Zealand, the management guided right mix of improvements in the property and sold it for $189 million in 1997.

 Mr. Asok Kumar Hiranandani took over his father’s retail business and expanded it to 30 retail outlets in Singapore.
 In 1985 the focus changed to investments in Real estate and their first investment was a commercial property “The Lucky Plaza” in Orchard Road.
 Their return on investment was 5 times after refurbishment and a change in tenant mix.
 That remains the group’s anchor property to date.